Marketing, Public Relations and Branding

 - Public Relations

 An exploration of theories and principles governing contemporary marketing tools and practices, beginning with an introduction to the foundations of human motivation and behaviors surrounding persuasion regarding market engagement, from historical models to contemporary trends.
 The investigation of market landscapes, the analysis and definition of target markets, branding, and the development and organization of communication strategies and tactics - including the use of traditional and new media platforms, to effectively and efficiently respond to the needs of all stakeholders.
 Particular emphasis will be placed on design and creative businesses, as well as contemporary consumer behaviors impacted by and impacting brand values and positions involving social and environmental consciousness, for raising the visibility of services and product offerings.
 Case studies and classroom assignments will investigate the role of occupational, social and cultural factors in targeting information and engaging audiences in public relations practices.
+This course is the equivalent of PSDS 2107 Marketing 1 and may not be taken again for credit.

 Course Open to: Degree Students with Restrictions